 2 sticks butter, room temperature

 1/2 cup sugar

-- Combine sugar and cocoa in a bowl.
+- Whisk the flour, baking powder and salt in a medium bowl.